Regional Arts Development Fund

 We also offer RADF recipients an opportunity to be linked with a RADF Committee member to provide some peer support for the duration of the funded project or program.
 You can find more information about this here.

-Committee members serve on the RADF Committee for a maximum of three years, with an option to step down after one year.
+Committee members serve on the RADF Advisory Committee for a maximum of three years, with an option to step down after one year.